Unique biomass handling capabilities: Systems that serve the entire supply chain

 Making the most from wood waste

-Decades of technological developments in the transfer, transport and processing of wood for the biofuel and bioenergy markets through to the pulp and paper and particle board industries, gives Bruks Siwertell unrivalled knowledge of biomass-based materials.
+Decades of technological developments in the transfer, transport and processing of wood for the biofuel and bioenergy markets through to the pulp and paper and engineered wood board industries, gives Bruks Siwertell unrivalled knowledge of biomass-based materials.

 wood residue processing